charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 For Presidents in the FirebaseExpress and FirebaseReact apps, display the Presidents on the appropriate page.

 In the testing section of this exam, you saw several examples of how to use the data from MockData file.
 Add three more tests that involve the MakeImages rather than the MakeHtml page.
 These tests could be similar to those in **make-html-drop-downs**, but they should involve the images page.
 You will need to add mock data to the **__mocks__/MockData.js** file.

+The Presidents are not part of WebCrafts.
+But in the pure HTML solution, and FirebaseExpress mixins and Pug solution, you should be able to enter a new president and display a list of existing presidents in the console.
+The buttons are already there and should call the right methods: pushPresidents and getPresidents.
+They only work when you are logged in.

+## Extra Credit Login

+It would be nice if the user were first presented with the login page, and only after logging in could see the rest of the app.
+This is the way the app worked before we commented out the code for the old login system in **routes/index.js**.

+For extra credit, you could try to get that working again, but this time with the Firebase login system.
+I don't care if the solution you come up with is actually secure, just so that it appears to be secure.

+In particular, in the old system, if the user went to the home page, all they could see was the login screen until they were logged in.
+There was middleware that ensured (at least in theory) that no other request worked until the user was logged in.
+That's a high bar, but any progress you want to make down that road would be great to see.

 ## Long Link to EC2